dhidas/NSLS2ClusterTutorial/README.md

 To access the GPUs on the cluster you must include the --gres=gpu flag

 ### GPU Programming
 If you wish to write code for GPUs there are several ways.
-The first is to write cuda directly and use the nvidia hpc tools for compilation which you can load and checn the version with
+The first is to write cuda directly and use the nvidia  tools for compilation which you can load and check the version with
 ```
-module load nvhpc
+module load cuda
 nvcc --version
 ```
 Another way is to use openmp target offloading.
 There are two special compilers available for this available via